UK Independence Party: Internal instability and wipeout (2019–2024)

 After a period as acting leader, Hamilton was elected as leader in October 2021, receiving 498 votes of 631 cast (78.9%) against challenger John Poynton.
 In April 2023, the party removed a longstanding ban of current or former members of far-right groups and parties – including the British National Party (BNP) – from joining the party, and replaced it with a ban of members of several anti-fascist, left-wing, and environmentalist groups.
 In the May 2023 local elections, it lost all of its remaining council seats leaving the party without representation at any level.

 At the start of 2024, Hamilton announced that he would retire as party leader that May, leading to a new leadership contest.
 Bill Etheridge, Lois Perry, and Anne Marie Waters, who had rejoined the party the previous year after having left to form the For Britain Movement, were announced as candidates for the contest, though Waters subsequently withdrew her candidacy for unspecified personal reasons.
 Lois Perry was elected on 13 May 2024, and announced upon the calling of the 2024 United Kingdom general election later that month that the party would be entering into an electoral alliance with the English Democrats.
 On 15 June, after just 34 days as leader, Perry resigned due to health issues.

 Deputy leader Nick Tenconi took over as leader for the duration of the campaign, which saw the party's vote further decline from its 2019 levels, earning just 6,350 votes nationwide.
 Of the 26 candidates nominated, all but three of them finished with fewer than 300 votes, with 17 of them finishing in last place in their constituency.
 Unlike the 2019 election, however, the party did succeed in retaining one deposit by winning 6.3% of the vote in Stone, Great Wyrley and Penkridge, largely due to Reform UK (as the Brexit Party had renamed itself after the previous election) not nominating a candidate there; the 2,638 votes won by the UKIP candidate Janice Mackay single-handedly accounted for 41.5% of the party's national vote share.

 Tenconi's leadership (2024–present)

-After Nick Tenconi took leadership of UKIP, he attempted to move closer to controversial activist Tommy Robinson, and appointed anti-Islam activist and preacher Calvin Robinson as its lead spokesperson, and also entered into talks with anti-Muslim influencer Katie Hopkins.
-Since becoming leader, Tenconi has made Christian identity politics an important part of UKIP’s campaign.
+After Nick Tenconi took leadership of UKIP, he attempted to move closer to the far-right activist Tommy Robinson, and appointed anti-Islam activist and preacher Calvin Robinson as its lead spokesperson, and also entered into talks with anti-Muslim influencer Katie Hopkins.
+Since becoming leader, Tenconi has made Christian identity politics an important part of UKIP's campaign.
 Based on this, some people have described Tenconi and UKIP as Christian nationalist.